 You have a refund if line 18 is greater than the combined amounts entered on lines 19d and 20.
-No refund will be issued if the overpayment is less than one dollar.

 Important.
 If the combination of line 19d plus line 20 is greater than the amount on line 18, you must make an adjustment.
 The estimated tax carryover amount on line 19d is limited; it cannot be greater than the remainder of line 18 minus line 20.
 See the second example about Stu under the Line 19 instructions on page 10.